17 Sunscreens So Gentle, Your Sensitive Skin Will Thank You

 “You do not want to use a combination face moisturizer sunscreen if you have sensitive skin,” says Dr. Heather D. Rogers, a dermatologist, dermatologic surgeon, and CEO of Doctor Rogers Skin Care.
 “This is because sensitive skin types need hydration, and they need to shield their skin from some of the ingredients in sunscreen that can be irritating.”

 Probably your best bet?
-A zinc-based sunscreen.
+A zinc-based sun cream.
 “Zinc is less likely to irritate the skin than the common chemical sunscreen ingredients found in products like combination face moisturizer sunscreens,” Dr. Rogers says.
 “No fragrance and lots of zinc!”
 She also recommends applying a well-formulated, skin-supportive, hypoallergenic moisturizer first.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.